ClauseJr/kenya_cafe_sales/README.md

 ---
 ## Tools Used

-a.
-Excel
+**a.
+Excel**

-Excel was used as the initial data preparation tool to:
+Excel was used as the initial data inspection tool to:
-  -  Clean and standardize column formats (texts, numerical fields).
+  - Explore the raw dataset structure and column formats
-  -  Handle missing, duplicates and inconsistent values.
-  -  Validate data integrity.
+  - Perform a preliminary review of missing values and inconsistencies

-This step was used for light-weight data preparations before ingestion into notebook for heavy analysis
+  - Validate data before ingestion into Python for deeper analysis

-b.
-Python (Jupyter Notebook)
+**b.
+Python (Jupyter Notebook)**

-The data was loaded into jupyter notebook, to help in:
-  -  Dataset cleaning and standardizing columns formarts i.e branches, towns
-  -  Handling inconsistency, duplicates and missing data sections
+Python was the primary cleaning and transformation tool used to:
+  - Standardize column formats — cafe names, branches, payment methods, towns
+  - Handle missing values, duplicates, negative quantities and outliers
+  - Engineer new features — TimeOfDay, Quarter, MonthName, DayOfWeek
-  -  Data transformation and preprocessing
+  - Perform Exploratory Data Analysis (EDA)
-  -  Explanatory data analysis(EDA)
-  -  Validation of data for integrity before performing descriptive analysis

-c.
-SQL(PostgreSQL)
+  - Export clean datasets for SQL and Power BI ingestion

+**c.
+SQL (PostgreSQL)**
-The data was intergrated into PostgreSQl for SQL analysis and querying, to help in:
+The cleaned data was loaded into PostgreSQL for structured analysis:
-  -  Data extraction and Performing structured analysis
+  - Designed a star schema with primary and foreign key relationships
+  - Wrote analytical queries using subqueries, CTEs and window functions (LAG, RANK, DENSE_RANK)
-  -  Explanatory analysis, Descriptive analysis and Predictive preparation
+  - Performed revenue trend analysis, customer segmentation and product performance queries
-  -  Validation of data for integrity before visualization
+  - Created views for loyalty segmentation used directly in Power BI

+**d.
+Power BI**
-d.
-Power BI
+Power BI was used for interactive dashboard development:

-Within Power BI:
-  -  Creation of custom columns and conditional columns for data segmentation
+  - Built a 4-page dashboard covering Overview, Sales Trends, Customer Analysis and Product Performance
-  -  DAX measures were created for the following KPIs:
+  - Created DAX measures for:
     - Total Revenue
     - Total Transactions
-      -  Total Active Customers
+    - Active Customers
-      -  Growth Rate
     - Average Order Value
+    - YoY Growth Rate
+  - Implemented slicers for dynamic filtering by Year, Cafe Name, Branch and Category
-  -  Visual storytelling through charts and KPIs
+  - Designed visual storytelling through KPI cards, bar charts, donut charts and trend lines
-  -  Enabling stakeholder interactions and decision-making

-Slicers were implemented for dynamic analysis, using Gender slicers.